BRY402/SBPacker/README.md

-# SBundler
+# SBPacker
-A Lua bundler for Roblox script builders
+A Lua packer for Roblox script builders

 ## Why I made this
 * Sometimes, I have some scripts that are better separated.
 This code allows me to join them (and have them working as intended) without modifying a single byte of code.